WillhKessler/mbarc/_pages/organizations.md

 # Adventure Cycling Association
 # Bikepacking Roots
 # Vermont Bikepackers
+Vermont Bikepackers is a volunteer-operated 501(c)(3) nonprofit which seeks to share bikepacking resources across Vermont.

+They chart routes across the state's network of ancient unmaintained roads as well as recreational trails such as rail trails, singletrack, and town forest trails.
+The paths are already there -- they did not build them, but they do link them together into routes.
+In some cases, they are working to increase backcountry cycling access across the state.
+They strive to align with existing initiatives that have community support.

+[More Information](https://www.vermontbikepackers.org/){:target="_blank" rel="noopener"}
+​
 # Radical Adventure Riders
 # Adirondacks Bikepacking
 # Lichen Bike Tours